tewhatuora/api-standards/docs/fhir-api-standard/Standards/00-Overview.md

 **Health NZ is adopting **FHIR**[^1] ([Fast Health Interoperability Resources](http://hl7.org/fhir/index.html)) as a primary data standard for exchanging healthcare information** to build an interoperable health information ecosystem for the NZ health sector.

-FHIR APIs [provide](/api-concepts/ComponentDefinitions#api-provider) convenient persistence and searching of health data representations for [consuming](/api-concepts/ComponentDefinitions#api-consumer) health software applications.
+FHIR APIs [provide](/api-concepts/ComponentDefinitions#api-provider) convenient persistence and searching of health data representations for [API Consumers](/api-concepts/ComponentDefinitions#api-consumer).

 As FHIR leaves open many choices to implementers, some control is needed in pursuit of interoperability that is beneficial to all parties.